https://weelorum.com/wp-content/uploads/2022/09/14.-Web-Guide-to-Developing-a-GPS-Navigation-Application.svg

 Estimated Completion Time: 10 minutes

 When we think about apps that use location data, navigation, taxi apps, or apps with venue reviews come to mind first.
-Not only Tinder leverages your location (thanks to the free feature allowing you to “travel” around the world during lockdown) but Airbnb, your favorite food delivery service, fitness apps, and even apps that manage your contacts and remind you to call someone when you get home.
+Not only does Tinder leverage your location (thanks to the free feature that allowed you to “travel” around the world during the lockdown), but Airbnb, your favorite food delivery service, fitness apps, and even apps that manage your contacts and remind you to call someone when you get home.
+The market is growing rapidly, with CAGR expected at 24% for 2024-2029.

 So location data use cases extend far beyond data usage alone — some apps provide valuable recommendations (events suggestions, for instance), ads (don’t say they are always useless), or articles (Google picks up content based on your travel history).

-Since our expertise with location-based apps covers a few industries mentioned above, we’ve gathered the main suggestions for the features, challenges, as well as price estimations in this guide.
+Since our expertise with location-based apps covers a few industries mentioned above, we’ve gathered the main suggestions for the features, challenges, and price estimations in this guide.

 What Are Location-Based Apps?